PedroGilo12/Customer-Relationship-Management-CRM-Tool/README.md

 * Reporting and Analytics: Providing sales reports and customer analytics;
 * Activity Tracking: Tracking interactions with customers, such as calls and meetings;
 * Document Storage and Management: Storing and managing sales and marketing documents;
+* Email Integration and Campaign Management: Managing email communications and marketing campaigns;
+* Task and Appointment Scheduling: Organizing tasks and appointments with customers;
+* Customizable Dashboards: Offering customizable dashboards for different user roles;
+* Lead Generation and Tracking: Tracking potential leads and their progress;

 ## Remaining Updates